Government of National Capital Territory of Delhi Ordinance, 2023

-Government of National Capital Territory of Delhi, Ordinance, 2023 aims to create a National Capital Civil Service Authority which will have power related to Transfer and Posting of officers under Delhi Government.
+The Government of National Capital Territory of Delhi (Amendment) Ordinance, 2023 was an Ordinance to create a National Capital Civil Service Authority which has power related to Transfer and Posting of officers under Delhi Government.
 India is a federal country where each state is headed by a Chief Minister and his council of Ministers.
 Delhi being a Union Territory also has a legislature.
-Government of National Capital Territory of Delhi, ordinance is aimed to make transfer and posting more stable and to make both Central and state government of Delhi be involved in transfer-posting of officers.
+This was aimed to make transfer and posting more stable and to make both Central and state government of Delhi be involved in transfer-posting of officers.

 Background

 Supreme Court in May 2023 gave all the powers on transfer and posting of officers to Delhi's elected CM.
-After this Central Government declared that it is willing to pass an ordinance which will be called Government of National Capital Territory of Delhi, Ordinance, 2023.
-This ordinance got its passed by Union Council of Minister on 26 July.
+After this Central Government declared that it is willing to pass an ordinance which is called Government of National Capital Territory of Delhi (Amendment) Ordinance, 2023.

-The ordinance is aimed at creating a National Capital Civil Service Authority.
+The ordinance was aimed at creating a National Capital Civil Service Authority.

+A bill to replace this ordinance got passed by Union Council of Minister on 26 July.